 According to Maryville’s website, the average length of treatment is 20 days, sufficient to begin the recovery process, but with the expectation that clients will continue treatment in an outpatient setting.

 Outpatient options offered at the facility’s Turnersville and Vineland locations include an intensive outpatient program (IOP) and a standard outpatient program.
-The IOP includes nine to 15 hours of treatment per week and can include a combination of individual, group, and family therapy.
-Clients are also expected to attend AA and/or NA meetings.
+The IOP offers nine to 15 hours of treatment per week and can include a combination of individual, group, and family therapy.
+Clients are also expected to attend 12-step meetings.
 Standard outpatient treatment is much less intensive and consists of one to eight hours of treatment per week, depending upon each client’s need.

 ACCOMMODATIONS & AMENITIES

 MTC's residential facility has 76 beds and is set on 40 wooded acres.
 At the time of this writing, the four alumni surveyed by Rehabs.com about the rehab's facility and activities gave them mediocre to high ratings.

 Facility cleanliness and upkeep: 4.5/5

 WHAT ALUMNI SAY